InterObservers.

 The verbal communication definition is simple: the use of spoken or written words to share meaning.
 The verbal communication meaning shifts by culture.
 In low-context cultures, say exactly what you mean.
 In high-context ones, the real message lives between the lines.

 This is why a clear verbal communication meaning in one country reads as cold or arrogant in another.
-The words are fine.
+The words and body language are fine.
 The cultural frame is not.
+Language barriers compound this, especially for anyone using English as a second language.

 Nonverbal communication across cultures

 The nonverbal communication definition covers everything you signal without words: posture, distance, facial expression, and touch.
-Across borders, this channel causes the most silent damage.
+Across borders, this channel of non-verbal communication causes the most silent damage.

 A thumbs-up, direct eye contact, or standing close can mean respect in one place and offense in another.
-Learning the local nonverbal communication definition is half the battle.
+Reading speech and body language together is half the battle.

 Most cross-cultural conflict is not disagreement.
 It is two people obeying different rules and assuming bad intent.